 The actual Tyro event starts at 10, but first you have to sign on with the secretary between 8.30-9.45.
 Your vehicle will be inspected for safety and you will be issued with your days score card.
 Remember all the cars have to be checked, so being there sooner rather than later is better.
-A briefing then takes place and the order of vehicles is announced.
-The car that starts first will be the back car on the second section so that each car moves forward a place through the starting order as the stages progress.
+A briefing then takes place and the running order of vehicles is announced.
+The car that starts first will be the last on the second section so that each car moves forward a place through the starting order as the stages progress.

 Its a really fun day so come and enjoy with us and don’t forget the picnic!!”